underscore-finance/underscore-docs/user-wallet.md

 Your funds remain safe and accessible.
 The smart contracts are immutable and don't depend on Underscore's servers.
 You could interact with your wallet directly through BaseScan or any other interface.

 **Can I migrate to a new wallet?**
 Yes.
-The protocol includes a migration system that lets you move funds and copy your configuration (managers, payees, whitelist) to a new Underscore wallet.
+The protocol includes a migration system that lets you move funds and copy your configuration (managers, payees, whitelist) to a new Programmable Wallet.
 Useful if you want access to new features or need to restructure your setup.

 ### 💰 **Costs & Fees**